 To make a brine solution, use 1 cup of sea salt to 2 gallons water.
 Add honey, maple syrup, or sugar and poultry seasoning such as sage, thyme, and rosemary for flavor.
 Soaking your bird in a brine solution overnight will produce a juicier bird.

 I like roasting my turkeys in a large electric roaster.
 I think it makes for a more tender, juicier bird.
 However, it doesn’t brown the skin like roasting in the oven.
 A few pats of butter tucked under the skin will make your turkey nice and juicy too.
-Roast at 325F for 3 to 3.5 hours for a 6 to 8 pound bird, 3 to 4 hours for 8 to 12 pounds, 4 to 5 hours for 12 to 16 pounds, 4.5 to 5 hours for 16 to 20 pounds and 5 to 6 hours for 20 to 24 pounds.
-If the bird is stuffed, increase roasting time by 30 to 45 minutes.
+Roast at 325F for 3 to 3.5 hours for a 6 to 8 pound bird, 3 to 4 hours for 8 to 12 pounds, 4 to 5 hours for 12 to 16 pounds, 4.5 to 5 hours for 16 to 20 pounds and 5 to 6 hours for 20 to 24 pounds. they used to say that if the bird is stuffed, increase roasting time by 30 to 45 minutes…but now food safety experts say that you should not stuff your poultry, but rather cook the stuffing on the side.
 A meat thermometer should register at 180F when the bird is done, and the drumsticks should move easily in their sockets.
 The thickest part of the drumstick should feel very soft when pressed.
 Allow the turkey to stand for 15 to 20 minutes, covered with foil, before carving.